muaaz556/OpenChat/README.md

 ## About The Project
 ![OpenChat screenshot](openchat_screenshot.png)
-OpenChat is a web application built with ASP.NET that allows users to chat is a single open chat room without having to create an account.
+OpenChat is a web application built with ASP.NET that allows users to chat in a single open chat room without having to create an account.
 It uses the SignalR library to establish a connection between a client (the users browser) and the server.
 This allows the server to receive messages from a client and broadcast them to all other connected clients.

 ### Built With